NikosAlexandris/map-x-shiny/vagrant/README.md

 The provision may be launched via the command `vagrant up`.
 The provision will fail if any of the above mentioned variables are not set.

+The command `vagrant provision` will re-provision the machine after any modifications (ie to the provisioning scripts).

 # Notes

 - In this version of map-x, excluded from git's archive are: